awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 You can only join a managed node to a domain\.
 You can't remove a node from a domain\.

 **Note**
-For information about managed nodes when using Run Command to call scripts, see [Rebooting managed nodes from scripts](send-commands-reboot.md)\.
+For information about managed nodes when using Run Command to call scripts, see [Handling reboots when running commands](send-commands-reboot.md)\.

 **View the description and available parameters**